-This course provides for the clinical application of knowledge and skills learned in p the study of obstetric anesthesia, and builds upon previous clinical rotations.
+credit(s): 2 This course provides for the clinical application of knowledge and skills learned in p the study of obstetric anesthesia, and builds upon previous clinical rotations.
 30 hours per week for a total of 480 clinical hours.

-DNAP 785 Clinical Practicum: V
+Clinical Practicum: V DNAP 785

-This course will provide the clinical application of knowledge and skills learned in DNAP 706 Neurosurgical and Thoracic anesthesia.
+credit(s): 2 This course will provide the clinical application of knowledge and skills learned in DNAP 706 Neurosurgical and Thoracic anesthesia.
 Doctoral students will be assigned to these cases as part of their clinical rotations, from this semester forward.
 Other rotations will include pediatrics, obstetrics, general surgery, and out-of-area rotations.
 30 hours per week, total 450 clinical hours.
+Corequisite(s): DNAP 706 credit(s): 2 This course will provide the third-year clinical practicum rotations for doctoral students and will include assignments in general surgery for adult and pediatric patients, neurosurgery, thoracic, vascular, obstetrics, and out-of-area anesthesia services.
+This rotation includes assignments to the 3-11 and Saturday shifts.
+30 hours per week, total 450 clinical hours.
+Corequisite(s): DNAP 707